idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/fv.md

-`FVFluxKernel` on a boundary when no Dirichlet BC is present, e.g. with an implicit application of the zero normal-gradient condition, is typically identical to applying a corresponding `FVFluxBC` because the latter only has access to the cell center value abutting the boundary.
+`FVFluxKernel` on a boundary when no Dirichlet BC is present, e.g. with an implicit application of the zero normal-gradient condition, is typically identical to applying a corresponding `FVFluxBC` because the latter only has access to the cell center value adjacent to the boundary.
 By directly using a cell-center value in a `FVFluxBC` (see for example [`FVConstantScalarOutflowBC`](/FVConstantScalarOutflowBC.md)), you are implicitly applying the same zero normal-gradient condition.
 In the future (see